hardolf/JRiver.MediaCenter/docs/solution-overview.en.md

 earlier point and was committed, so the three `App.config` files have themselves become the corrupted source.

-**The byte counts confirm the write path itself is sound.** Counting the current data file (`%USERPROFILE%\Documents\LyricsFinder\LyricsFinder.xml`, 9257 bytes):
+#### 5.8.1 The byte counts confirm the write path itself is sound

+Counting the current data file (`%USERPROFILE%\Documents\LyricsFinder\LyricsFinder.xml`, 9257 bytes):

 | Measurement | Count |